Restaurant Management Tips: What Every New Manager Needs to Know

 Not sales.
 Not inventory.
 Not trends.
 Staffing.

 Make staff retention a priority.
 Constantly replacing staff is a huge expense in an industry that already has tight profit margins.
 Customers in restaurants come for the experience (as we’ll talk about in a minute), and part of that experience is becoming comfortable with the staff they expect to see at their regular haunt.
+One way to increase staff retention is by prioritizing worker-centric systems, such as employee scheduling.

 Build the work schedule in minutes, communicate with employees, and handle schedule changes with ease with When I Work.